Solar Eclipse Safety: What Shade Should Your Welding Mask Be?

 Make sure the lenses offer full coverage for your eyes.

 One key advantage of a welding helmet is comprehensive coverage.
 The whole surface area of your eyes and the skin near your eyes is protected.
-The reduces the chance of indirect radiation damaging your eyes or you glancing above the lenses.
+This reduces the chance of indirect radiation damaging your eyes or you glancing above the lenses.

 If you’re looking at alternatives to a full welding mask, make sure the lenses are wide.
 They need to not only cover your eyes themselves but enough area to cover your peripheral vision.
 With that in mind, most experts recommend you look at total solar eclipses only while standing still.